omparghale/aes-rsa-hybrid/README.md

 g++ -Iinclude src/*.cpp -o project -lcrypto -lssl
 ```
 Run the program using:
-- Windows: `./project.exe [plaintext filepath]`
+- Windows: `./project.exe path/to/your/file`
-- Linux: `./project [plaintext filepath]`
+- Linux: `./project path/to/your/file`<br>

-Note: While OpenSSL is required for compilation, it's only used for SHA-256 hashing of keys in the logging system.
-The core cryptographic implementations (AES and RSA) are written entirely from scratch.
+example: `./project "test/sample.pdf"`

 ## Usage
-### Provide a Text File:
-- Place a plaintext file (e.g., `test/test_1.txt`) in the project directory
-- Pass the file path as a command line argument.

 ### Encryption:
-- The plaintext is encrypted using AES-128-CBC, and the AES key is encrypted using RSA
-- Encrypted files:
+- Place any file you want to encrypt in the test directory
+- The program works with any file format (tested with txt, mp4, xlsx, zip, h, pdf, png)
+- When prompted, enter the path to your file

+### Files Created:
-  - **AES-encrypted message**: `ciphertext/msg_enc.aes`
+- **AES-encrypted data**: `ciphertext/msg_enc.aes`
 - **RSA-encrypted AES key**: `ciphertext/key_enc.bin`

 ### Decryption:
-- The program decrypts the RSA-encrypted AES key, then uses it to decrypt the AES-encrypted message
-- Decrypted file is saved to `test/decrypted.txt`
+- Decrypted file is saved to `test/decrypted.<original_extension>`
+- File integrity is verified using SHA-256 hash comparison
+- Successful decryption is confirmed when original and decrypted file hashes match

 ### Logs:
-- Logs for each run are saved in the `logs/` directory
+- Detailed operation logs are saved in `logs/` directory
+- Includes encryption/decryption status and hash verification results

 ## File Structure
 ```